UltraEngine/Documentation/CPP/Widget_GetInterface.md

 # Widget::GetInterface

-This method returns the interface the widget is created in.
+This method returns the interface the widget was created in.

 ## Syntax